 While some cuts come and go, others will always remain timeless.
 Round-cut diamonds will never go out of style because of their versatility and their elegance.
 Oval cuts are classic in the same way.
 Emerald cuts, while bolder, still make a statement that can withstand the test of time.
 Trendier cuts, such as a marquise cut or an Asscher cut, may fall in and out of style over the years.

-The quality of your classic engagement ring comes from a balance of the four c's of buying a diamond: cut, color, clarity, and carat.
+The quality of your classic engagement ring comes from a balance of the 4Cs of buying a diamond: cut, color, clarity, and carat.
 It's important to find a trusted jeweler to work with you to find a ring that combines all those qualities.
 If buying an engagement ring online, make sure your ring comes with a certificate of authentication to ensure the quality of your stone.

 When it comes to diamonds, it's easy to think that bigger is better.
 However, carat size should be considered with the cut and clarity of the diamond.
 A bigger diamond will show imperfections if the stone is of low quality.
-So, when choosing your carat size, make sure to consider all of the four c's of your diamond.
+So, when choosing your carat size, make sure to consider all of the four Cs of your diamond.

-- Is the color or clarity more important to consider?
 When choosing your diamond, it's important to consider both color and clarity, although, depending on the shape of your diamond, one may be more relevant than the other.
 The bottom line is that a perfect diamond takes into account both color and clarity.